Audio-Technica ATH-M40X Review – Tight Bass And Great Value

 Value

-Yes, it doesn’t offer any extra inclusions like Bluetooth or phone control but that isn’t the purpose of these.
+Yes, it doesn’t offer any extra inclusions like Bluetooth or phone control, but that isn’t the purpose of these.
 The ATH-M40X is a solid and capable workhorse pair of headphones with a price that is very attractive.
-If you want great sound without wallet pain these are an excellent choice.
+If you want great sound without having to hand over the big bucks for expensive headphones, these are an excellent choice.

 Customer Reviews